AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/04-homework.md

 You can find an example view [here](https://i.imgur.com/kWf4KPN.png)

-You can DOWNLOAD the resources [here](https://mega.nz/file/XJJXmALY#wasQcGhrShimGMS95NX7ZtxKbRtEunlVM0mHBdWRPqk)
+You can download the resources [here](https://mega.nz/file/XJJXmALY#wasQcGhrShimGMS95NX7ZtxKbRtEunlVM0mHBdWRPqk)

 [/task-description]